BendingSpoons/tempura-swift/README.md

 }
 ```

-as you can see you only need to handle interactions from the view, **there is no boilerplate needed to handle the updates from the state**, everything come for free subclassing `ViewController`
+As you can see the only things we need to handle are the interactions from the view, **there is no boilerplate needed to handle the updates from the state**, everything comes for free subclassing `ViewController`

 # Handling the navigation

-so far we shown how to handle a single UI screen and how to keep it updated when the state changes.
+So far we've shown how to handle a single UI screen and how to keep it updated when the state changes.
 When it comes to create a real app, the way you handle the navigation between screens is an important factor on the final result.

-We believe that using the native iOS navigation is the right choice for our stack, because:
+We believe that relying on the native iOS navigation system is the right choice for our stack, because:

-- no navigation code to write and maintain, just to mimic the way native navigation works
+- no navigation code to write and maintain just to mimic the way native navigation works
 - native navigation gestures will come for free and will stay up to date with new iOS releases
 - the app will feel more "native"

-for these reasons with `Tempura` we found a way to reconcile the redux-like world of katana with the imperative world of the iOS navigation.
+For these reasons we found a way to reconcile the redux-like world of Katana with the imperative world of the iOS navigation.

-## the Routable protocol
+## The Routable protocol

-if a Screen (read ViewController) takes an active part on the navigation (i.e. needs to present another screen) it must conform to the `Routable` protocol:
+If a Screen (read ViewController) takes an active part on the navigation (i.e. needs to present another screen) it must conform to the `Routable` protocol:

 ```swift
 protocol Routable {